SAEON/national-climate-change-response-database/README.md

   -p 3000:3000 \
   -d nccrd

-# NCCRD_API_NODE_ENV=production is for deployment behind an SSL-offloading proxy server
+# NCCRD_SSL_ENV=production is for deployment behind an SSL-offloading proxy server
 ```

 ## Deploy from published Docker image